 Friends and peers have called Greg a true renaissance man, mostly because of his eclectic background and appreciation for new experiences.
 He has a love of cultural diversity and strong bent toward justice, which is reflected in his work with clients and research on multicultural competence and racial identity of counselors.
 He believes people flourish when encouraged, and enjoys helping others work through difficult life circumstances.
 Dr. Phipps also has a background and affinity for the benefits of technology, but feels we should unplug more often.
 This drives his focus on technology related addictions in counseling.
 He strongly believes in the power of the individual, but finds most everything is done better in community.

 Each individual has a drive to be better and can achieve goals through inherent strengths and skills (Adlerian).

 Everyone has a story and we co-write that story together in community (Narrative).

-All things are connected, and each piece affects the other (Systemic).
+All things are connected (Systemic).

 Our individual cultures enrich who we are, making each person unique.
 Our history informs our lives, but does not dictate our future.
 This must be taken into account in counseling and teaching.
 (Multicultural/Social Justice).

 Holistic counseling, counselor education, racial identity development, multicultural counseling competence, behavioral/process addictions (e.g., video games, technology, and eating disorders), disability, creativity/artistic expression in counseling, and technology in counseling/counselor education.